isomerpages/govtech-corp/media/technews/_posts/2024-08-21-post-Transforming Public Services Through Design: Insights from Lillian Shieh.md

 <p>A great designer understands that within any app there are hundreds of
 potential features and routes, but makes thoughtful choices to build user flows that are <strong>most effective</strong> and <strong>naturally intuitive</strong>.</p>
+<h3>What are some common misconceptions about UX designers that you have come across in your line of work/past experiences?</h3>
+<p>A common misconception about Design is that it’s only a delivery function
+for visuals.
+Good design operates at the systems level and is integral to HOW something works well.</p>
 <h3>Any advice on best practices when testing with users?</h3>
 <p>Scope properly for testing (and user research) and know that this will
 save downstream time and effort.</p>